hieppham8083/Kickstarter-analysis/README.md

     - No cancellation for October.

 - What can you conclude about the Outcomes based on Goals?
-    - The more money goal, the less number successful and failed.
+    - The more money goal, the less number successful.

 - What are some limitations of this dataset?